sergemazille/reveal-basis/README.md

 The `.above-modal` class constrains the `.above` element to the center of the view (horizontally and vertically).

-Its dimensions are shrinked to half its width by default but this behaviour can also easily be customized:
+Its dimensions are shrinked to half its width by default:
+`<div class="above above-modal">`

+It can also leverage a transition modifier:
+`<div class="above above-modal above-top">`

+And this behaviour can easily be customized:
-`<div class="above above-top above-modal above-custom">`
+`<div class="above above-modal above-top above-custom">`

 ```css
 /* larger modal, positioned on 1/4th of the screen when visible */